tariel-x/anzer/README.md

 ## Roadmap

-1. Partial building of the scheme and deploying of the functions.
-Would be used *.anz.sum file for fixation of the versions.
-2. Full support of OR-types and pattern-matching in the scheme.
+1. Full support of OR-types and pattern-matching in the scheme.
-3. Remake subsystem for building functions.
+2. Remake subsystem for building functions.